 Olyphant is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,023 people and two constituent neighborhoods, Olyphant is the 284th largest community in Pennsylvania.
-Olyphant has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-The per capita income in Olyphant in 2018 was $24,907, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $99,628 for a family of four.
+The per capita income in Olyphant in 2018 was $25,945, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $103,780 for a family of four.
 However, Olyphant contains both very wealthy and poor people as well.

 The most common language spoken in Olyphant is English.
 Other important languages spoken here include Italian and Spanish.